apecloud/kubeblocks-labs/iximiuz/kubeblocks-201-83b9a997/index.md

 ---
-title: Kubeblocks Tutorial 201 - Seamless Upgrades & Basic Maintenance
+title: Kubeblocks Tutorial 201 - Seamless Upgrades
 description: |
   Learn how to run any database on Kubernetes with KubeBlocks!